Srijan-Petwal/mission-control/README.md

 NASA Mission Control is a full-stack web application focused on simulating space mission planning and control.
 Built with a **Node.js Express backend** and a **React frontend**, it allows users to schedule space launches to habitable exoplanets, view upcoming missions, and review past launches.

-> 🔧 **Project is under development** – security, data persistence, and a frontend redesign are in progress.
+> 🔧 **Project is under development** – frontend redesign and full DB integration are ongoing.

 ---